SciencesPoDRIS/long_term_archiving/README.md

 # long_term_preservation

-Versionning of the sip files for the CINES
+Versionning of the sip files for the [CINES](http://www.cines.fr).

-Python version needed : 2.5 or after
+Python version needed : 2.5 or after.

 ## Install